thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ## Built-in Scripts

 - `npm run infrastructure:start` - Starts up a Mysql database and Redis instance for caching
-- `npm run infrastructure:stop` - Stops the running database and Redis docker containers.
+- `npm run infrastructure:stop` - Stops the running database and Redis Docker containers.
 - `npm run db:seed` - Allows you to seed the database (See the Seeding section)
 - `npm run dev` - Starts the development server (Needs a running infrastructure first)
 - `npm run build` - Builds the app.